 Emergency as SMSmessages to 112

-How to compose an emergency text message
+How to report an emergency via text message

-- The municipality and address
+- the municipality and address

-- What has happened
+- what has happened

-- Additional information about the situation
+- additional information about the situation

 Do not contact the emergency number in vain